DintogaeSpiritEagle/c2wapi/README.md

 ````
 7. Begin building!

-For more info, please email _SpiritEagle_ at yamis.spiriteagle@gmail.com
+For more info, please email _FreddyYoung_ at fmyoung96@gmail.com

-Team ACSC&copy;2022
+Team DICT&copy;2024